alexustheanalyst/MSA645PredictiveAnalytics/README.md

 # MSA645PredictiveAnalytics
-The following are python notebooks used to perform regression analysis.
+These files are python notebooks used to perform regression analysis.